joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6140423/2025/02/16/canada-4-nations-face-off-goalie-binnington/

 **UConn finally jelled to upset South Carolina and put women's college basketball on alert**\
-`Paige Buckers and Azzi Fudd combined for 40 points and their best game together.`\
+`Paige Bueckers and Azzi Fudd combined for 40 points and their best game together.`\
 https://nytimes.com/athletic/6140706/2025/02/16/uconn-south-carolina-upset-womens-college-basketball/

 **Emotion, skill and TV ratings: How the 4 Nations Face-Off has smashed expectations**\